-I came to art professionally after careers at The Natural History Museum, the Royal College of Art and The National Archives in London and I moved to Bute in 2021.
+Originally from Dumbarton, my first subject was geology.
+After careers at The Natural History Museum, the Royal College of Art and The National Archives in London, I studied painting at Leith School of Art and moved to Bute in 2021.